 Consequences of climate change and examples of ecosystem-based adaptation

 Inhabited or agricultural land is often deforested and intensively used.
 Intensive land use is often associated with sealing of the subsoil, straightening, often even concreting.
-Precipitation, especially heavy rain, can hardly be stored on sealed or very dry soils and therefore runs off very quickly.
+Precipitation, especially heavy rain, can hardly be absorbed by sealed or very dry soils and therefore runs off very quickly.
 The excess rainwater floods landscapes, rivers, erodes the soil and can trigger mudslides.

 Extreme heat events are a concern in cities, for example.
 The heat island effect, where temperatures in the city are higher than in surrounding rural areas, leads to an increase in heat-related morbidity and mortality.
-Preserving natural systems and urban green spaces such as parks and gardens, can provide cooling benefits.
+Preserving natural systems and urban green spaces such as parks and gardens can provide cooling benefits.
 Greening of facades and roofs also helps to buffer extreme temperatures.
-This green infrastructure in cities improves air quality, contributes to climate protection and promotes local biodiversity.
-Air conditioners and fans as many conventional measures exacerbate climate change and its consequences in the long term through their energy consumption. - Drought, dryness
+This green infrastructure improves the city's air quality, contributes to climate protection and promotes local biodiversity.
+Conventional measures as air conditioning and fans exacerbate climate change and its consequences in the long term through their energy consumption.

-Periods of drought caused by climate change, for example, cause water shortages, crop failures and forest fires.
+Periods of drought, which are often intensified by climate change, cause water shortages, crop failures and forest fires.
 Intact ecosystems can protect water sources and mitigate the fatal consequences of prolonged droughts.
 Healthy forests function like sponges, absorbing water and storing groundwater supplies that people and animals can access.
-In addition to access to water, intact forests also provide opportunities for agroforestry systems and forest gardens.
+Moreover, intact forests also provide opportunities for agroforestry systems and forest gardens.
 These can provide food for the local population, despite crop failures in commercial agriculture.
 They also offer a number of other benefits, such as water filtration, provision of raw materials as well as carbon bonding.
-On the other hand, artificial irrigation using groundwater from rivers or lakes is energy-intensive and can lead to water shortages. - Coastal flooding and storm surges
+Artificial irrigation using groundwater from rivers or lakes, however, is energy-intensive and can lead to water shortages.

-Rising sea levels, floods and storm surges can destroy entire swathes of land if they hit the mainland unchecked.
+Rising sea levels, floods and storm surges can be extremely destructive when they hit land unchecked.
 Healthy coastal ecosystems such as mangrove forests, coral reefs and coastal marshlands act as physical buffers that retain excess water, dissipate wave energy and stabilise coastlines.
-Their biodiversity ensures the survival of billions of people who depend on fish as their main source of protein.
 Salt marshes, mangroves and seagrasses are also recognised for their role as carbon dioxide sinks.
 Coastal wetlands in particular store significant amounts of carbon dioxide from the atmosphere.
+Furthermore, their biodiversity ensures the survival of billions of people who depend on fish as their main source of income.
 Grey infrastructure such as walls, dikes and breakwaters, on the other hand, are extremely costly, require maintenance and are poor in fish as well as other creatures.

 There are already numerous projects around the world that contribute significantly to improving the resilience of habitats in a wide variety of ways.
 One of them is the GreenWatersheds project, which has been developed and managed by OroVerde in cooperation with local partner organisations since 2018.
 Using an integrative and cross-sectoral approach, it develops ecosystem-based adaptation measures and innovative financing mechanisms in watersheds.
 The project is implemented in four protected areas in Cuba, Mexico, Guatemala and the Dominican Republic, making an important contribution to the conservation of forests and unique biodiversity.